 ED10.
-Development of a Database of Current and Potential Cyber School Students Status: Completed Target Outcome: Develop a complete understanding of the factors causing Harrisburg parents and students to seek cyber education Multi-Year Financial Impact: N/A Responsible Party: Superintendent and Director of Cougar Academy
+Development of a Database of Current and Potential Cyber School Students Status: Completed Target Outcome: Harrisburg parents and students to seek cyber education Multi-Year Financial Impact: Responsible Party: Superintendent and Director of Cougar Academy

 The 2013 Recovery Plan required the District to undertake an effort to develop a complete understanding of the needs and goals of students and parents who are selecting cyber education by surveying current and prospective students through direct outreach and statistically valid surveying of the target consumers of cyber services in 2012-13 and again in 2016-17.